 HOW TO APPLY

-There are two full scholarships available for this class.
+There are limited scholarships available for this class.
 To be considered for one, please share the materials requested in the paragraph above as well as:

 A 2000 to 3000-word short story.